anushaprao/cse15l-lab-reports/LabReport3.md

 written_2/travel_guides/berlitz1/WhereToMalaysia.txt:377:        in the days before air-conditioning.
 These havens of relaxation set written_2/travel_guides/berlitz1/WhereToMalaysia.txt:2445:        orchids.
 Highly efficient air-conditioning makes life tolerable for
 ```
 The -n command also works with searching for a key term throughout each file in a directory, and lists the line and file where the word being searched for is found in each file.
+This is useful for instances when a certain key term is being searched for as it allows the user to see where specifically in the file the term can be found.
+This is useful for larger files as the user does not have to absently search the returned file for the keyword and rather can target the specific line.

-I found this command line option at https://www.geeksforgeeks.org/grep-command-in-unixlinux/.
+I found this command line option at (https://www.geeksforgeeks.org/grep-command-in-unixlinux/).

 ---